This is the multi-page printable view of this section. Click here to print.

 Install kubectl:

-sudo apt update && sudo apt install -y ca-certificates curl ARCH="$(dpkg --print-architecture)" curl -fsSLo kubectl "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/${ARCH}/kubectl" chmod +x kubectl sudo mv kubectl /usr/local/bin/kubectlRemove existing npm-based installs:
+sudo apt update && sudo apt install -y ca-certificates curl ARCH="$(dpkg --print-architecture)" curl -fsSLo kubectl "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/${ARCH}/kubectl" chmod +x kubectl sudo mv kubectl /usr/local/bin/kubectlInstall Solo (this installs all other dependencies automatically):

-brew tap hiero-ledger/tools brew update brew install soloVerify the installation:
+brew install hiero-ledger/tools/soloVerify the installation:

 solo --version